 - Switch the unit off when it is no longer in use.

 To effectively use this product, you must be sure that there is no furniture blocking it and that doors and windows are kept closed.

 Choosing to use a chemical mosquito plug-in repellent is quite effective in keeping mosquitos away.
 They are not toxic to humans and get the job done.
 Unfortunately, there are no chemical plugins available at this time.
 It seems ultrasonic plugins have taken over even though they are not proven to work.

-Adult mosquitoes are ¼ inches in length and have a narrow body and wings for flight.
+Adult mosquitos are ¼ inches in length and have a narrow body and wings for flight.
 They are mostly gray in color with accents of white, silver, green, or blue.
 Some species have striped legs and abdomen.

 The mosquito goes through four phases in their entire life cycle:

 - the imago or adult.